MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

     > [!div class="mx-imgBorder"]
     > ![Roles assigned to card](media/si-admin-edit-card-assigned-roles-display-tab.png "Roles assigned to card")

-3. Under the **Show by security role (preview)** section, select Add the security role search box.
+3. Under the **Show by security role (preview)** section, select the **Add a security role** search box.
 A list of security roles that are available in your organization is displayed.

     > [!div class="mx-imgBorder"]
     > ![Security roles to add to card organization](media/si-admin-edit-card-assigned-roles-select-role.png "Security roles to add to card organization")